Free Case Evaluation

 Drugs and medicines are often confused as one and the same thing, but there is a significant difference between them.
 “Drug” describes a substance generally regarded as narcotic, hallucinogen, or stimulant.
 On the other hand, “medicine” describes a preparation used for the treatment or prevention of disease.
 The damages that result from getting the wrong medicine or drug, or the wrong dosage of either, can be devastating.
 Serious injuries and deaths have been caused by errors in prescribing, dispensing, and administering all kinds of medications and drugs, especially when the drugs involved are potent painkillers, or the medicines are anticoagulants and antibiotics.

-The passionate South Carolina medical malpractice attorneys at McGowan, Hood and Felder, LLC, have dedicated our careers to helping people just like you through the darkest times in their lives.
+The passionate South Carolina medical malpractice attorneys at McGowan, Hood, Felder & Phillips, LLC, have dedicated our careers to helping people just like you through the darkest times in their lives.
 We know that you’re scared, and that you probably have a lot of questions about your options and your future.
 You don’t have suffer through this alone; let us be your guide after a medication error changed your life.

 What are some common types of drug and medication errors?